ibm-cloud-docs/appid/customizing-tokens.md

 # Customizing tokens
 {: #customizing-tokens}

 With App ID, tokens are used to identify users and secure your resources.
 You can choose to customize the information that is injected in to the tokens by the service.
+By injecting the information into your tokens, it's available to your application at runtime without you having to configure extra network calls.
+Additionally you can ensure the integrity of any information that is used at runtime because it is stored in a signed token.
 For more information about tokens and how they're used in App ID, see [Understanding tokens](/docs/services/appid?topic=appid-tokens).
 {: shortdesc}

 By customizing your token configuration, you can ensure that your security and user experience needs are met.
 However, should a token ever become compromised, a malicious user has more information or time that can be used to affect your application.
 Be sure that you understand the security implications of the customizations that you you want to make before you make them.
 {: important}